amitrajaraman/notes/hs-101/macro.md

 * Hidden unemployment - people not registered in the official statistics, underemployed people, and skilled people in low-skilled jobs.

-The negative relationship between unemployment is called _Okun's law_.
+The negative relationship between unemployment and GDP is called _Okun's law_.
 It is defined as

 $$\text{Percentage change in real GDP} = \text{Relation between real GDP and unemployment} - 2\times\text{the change in the unemployment rate}.$$

 Okun obtained the above by running a linear regression on the data.

 Some problems in GDP measurement are:

 * Illegal activities
-* Tax avoidance (10% of earning population paying tax)
+* Tax avoidance (4-5% of earning population paying tax)
 * Hoarding assets - gold for example
+	The above three are primarily in developing countries like India.
+* Non-market transactions like a barter system in villages and payments to domestic servants.
-* Negative externalities - for example, degrading the environment results in the growth of the fertilizer industry.
-It does not take natural resources into account.
+* Negative externalities - for example, degrading the soil results in the growth of the fertilizer industry.
+* It does not take depletion of  natural resources into account.
-* It does not measure changes in happiness
+* It does not measure changes in happiness.